-To bolster the team's abilities, he recruits Amanda Whurlitzer, a skilled pitcher who happens to be the eleven-year-old daughter of one of Buttermaker's ex-girlfriends, and Kelly Leak, the local cigarette-smoking troublemaker.
+Walter Matthau stars as Morris Buttermaker, an alcoholic former minor-league baseball player who becomes the coach of the Bears, a cellar-dwelling Little League baseball team with poor playing skills and little hope of ever winning.
+To bolster the team's abilities, he recruits Amanda Wurlitzer (Tatum O'Neal), a skilled pitcher who happens to be the eleven-year-old daughter of one of Buttermaker's former girlfriends, and Kelly Leak (Jackie Earle Haley), the local cigarette-smoking troublemaker.
 And, miraculously, the notoriously chronic underdogs start winning under Buttermaker's careful coaching.
 Now all that lies between them and victory is the championship game...

 This movie, and its two sequels, contain examples of:

-- Downer Ending: Subverted, big time and beautifully so, despite the Bears losing.
+- Downer Ending: Subverted, despite the Bears losing.

 - Fallen-on-Hard-Times Job: Buttermaker the little-league coach.

 - Fat Comic Relief: Engelberg.
 Of note, when Engelberg collapses exhausted during a run.Engelberg: Any second now, Ogilvie.
 Heart attack time.

 - Groin Attack: Tanner repays a rival Yankee player for cleating Amanda by giving him a swift kick to the jewels.

 - Hope Spot: With two outs in the final inning, Ogilvy manages to draw a walk after an 0-2 count, Ahmad bunts for a single, and Miguel draws another walk to bring up Kelly as the tying run.
 Just as it appears Kelly will hit an inside-the-park grand slam, the Yankees get the ball to the catcher and he's out at the plate.